Introduction to Arizona Slot Machine Casino Gambling 2018

 The second largest casino in Arizona is Harrah’s Ak-Chin Casino in Maricopa, having 1,089 gaming machines and 23 table games.

-Non-Tribal Casinos in Arizona
+List of Casinos in Arizona

 Pari-mutuel racing is available in Arizona, but do not mistake these facilities as racinos as they do not make slot machines available to their patrons.

-American Indian Casinos in Arizona
+List of Tribal Casinos in Arizona

 The 25 American Indian tribal casinos in Arizona are: